 distribution-list : edit

 Note that the example above is an oversimplification of how RBAC actually works.
-In most cases the sysadmin will control access to a much broader range of resources, and many roles would be grouped together.
+In most cases, the sysadmin will control access to a much broader range of resources, and many roles would be grouped together.

 When each of these users log-in to your system, they will receive an access token, which will be checked by whatever authentication and authorization protocol you are using to determine which roles the user has access to, and thus the actions they are allowed to perform.

-NOTE: You could also setup a Super-User who has full access to all parts of your application, including the files stored on the server.
+NOTE: You could also set up a Super-User who has full access to all parts of your application, including the files stored on the server.
 This level of access is typically only granted to web developers.
-However, should a hacker gain access to the Super-User account they can potentially bring your entire business to it’s knees, and so if you need to grant the web developer full access, make sure that full access is revoked when it is no longer required.
+However, should a hacker gain access to the Super-User account they can potentially bring your entire business to its knees, and so if you need to grant the web developer full access, make sure that full access is revoked when it is no longer required.
 A better idea would be to create separate user accounts, each with their own set of credentials, which the Super-User will log into.
-Likewise, it is good practice to adhere to a principal referred to as “separation of duties”.
+Likewise, it is good practice to adhere to a principle referred to as “separation of duties”.

-RBAC and Separation of Duties (SoD)
+Role-Based Access Control and Separation of Duties (SoD)

-Separation of Duties is a well known security principal that is designed to prevent conflicts of interest, fraud, and errors.
+Separation of Duties is a well-known security principal that is designed to prevent conflicts of interest, fraud, and errors.
 The idea is that certain critical changes require the approval of more than one user, in order to be executed.
 The process is similar to requiring two signatures on a cheque.
 SoD was typically used for financial accounting systems, however, since Sarbanes-Oxley (SOX) and the Gramm-Leach-Bliley Act (GLBA) came into effect, it has become more widely used in IT security.
 RBAC can help to facilitate SoD by ensuring that a single user cannot approve their own changes – assuming they are of a critical nature.
-For example, there could be a role setup for purchasing, and a role setup for approving the purchase.
+For example, there could be a role set up for purchasing, and a role setup for approving the purchase.
 A single user would not be allowed to do both.
 The same process could be used for accessing sensitive data, making critical changes to the server, firewall configuration, and so on.

-Benefits of Role-Based Access Control (RBAC)
+Benefits of Role-Based Access Control

 - Reducing the potential for errors when assigning user permissions